JoinCODED/DEMO-Capstone-GitFlow/README.md

 #### Bootcamp Roster Task

-1. Ask students to go to the and clone the [repo](https://github.com/JoinCODED/Bootcamps).
+1. Ask each students to go to the board and handle their card.
-2. Each student should handle their card from the trello board
+2. Students should clone the [repo](https://github.com/JoinCODED/Bootcamps) and start working.